Alyy Patel: Career

-Research on Queer South Asian Women
+Research on queer South Asian women

-In 2018-19, Patel pioneered Canadian research on Queer South Asian Women's issues.
-Patel's research initially examined the culturally unique forms of racial discrimination against queer South Asian women in North American LGBTQ+ communities.
-This was followed by research on the institutional mechanisms that reinforce the exclusion and invisibilization of queer South Asian women in LGBTQ+ communities.
-Patel's later, award-winning research focuses on second-generation queer South Asian women's experiences in the sexual minority closet.
+Patel's research initially examined the forms of racial discrimination against queer South Asian women in North American LGBTQ+ communities.
+This was followed by research on the institutional mechanisms that reinforce the exclusion of queer South Asian women in LGBTQ+ communities.
+Patel's later research focuses on second-generation queer South Asian women's experiences in the sexual minority closet.
 She publishes her research under her legal name, Sonali Patel.
 She is a sociologist by academic training.